Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-42 countries with the ability to choose an operator.
+- 42 countries with the ability to choose an operator;
-More than 100 services for ordering SMS activation.
-You can buy a number for any other site that is not on the list.
+- More than 100 services for ordering SMS activation.
+You can buy a number for any other site that is not on the list;
-There is call forwarding.
+- There is call forwarding;
-Long-term number rental.
-Payment is made for the specified period for one selected service.
+- Long-term number rental.
+Payment is made for the specified period for one selected service;

 ## 5sim